Helsinki to host Trump and Putin's summit

 Trump has met Putin in-person twice — once at the Group of 20 nations summit in Germany last July and later at the Asia-Pacific summit in Vietnam last November.

-Their first dedicated meeting will come after a busy six days in Europe for Trump, starting with the NATO summit in Brussels on July 11 and 12, then his visit to the United Kingdom on July 13 and finally the meeting with Putin in Helsinki on July 16.
+Their first dedicated meeting will come after a busy six days in Europe for Trump, starting with the NATO summit in Brussels on July 11 and 12, then his visit to the United Kingdom on July 13.

 The president has repeatedly and bluntly criticized his European allies and called on them to spend more on defense.
 He has also given mixed messages on NATO's crucial mutual defense clause, explicitly endorsing it last year after months of apparent hesitancy.